MilaCardoso/controle-de-gastos/README.md

-# controle-de-gastos
+# financial-project
-Sistema para controle de gastos em Java com Spring Boot
+API to control expenses in Java8 with Spring Boot, JPA and MySQL